rebelsky/sams-assorted-musings-reflections/word-order-research.md

 *Topics/tags: [Miscellaneous](index-misc), language, short*

-Two or so years ago, the Grinnell faculty voted that every student should have an opportunity to do research.
+Two or so years ago, the Grinnell faculty voted that every student should have the opportunity to do research.
 More recently, I've heard both our Dean and some fellow faculty say that every student should have a research opportunity.

 Word order matters.

-"Every student has *an opportunity to do research*" suggests that we will offer up that opportunity, but not every student necessarily has to avail themselves of that offer.
+"Every student has *the opportunity to do research*" suggests that we will offer up that opportunity, but not every student necessarily has to avail themselves of that offer.
 "Every student has "a research opportunity*" suggests that every student engages in research.